Public Finance Balance of Smoking in the Czech Republic: Report

+The Czech Prime Minister, Miloš Zeman, had previously remarked on the financial advantages of smoking for the state budget.
+He humorously suggested that his smoking habit was a contribution to the state's fiscal stability, noting, "By smoking, I contribute to the stability of the state budget.
+By buying cigarettes, I increase state revenues, and when I die of lung cancer, the state won’t have to pay me a pension."
+Additionally, Zeman pointed out that smokers support the state budget through tobacco taxes and indirectly reduce state expenditures by having shorter lifespans, thereby diminishing the need for state-provided elderly care.

 The stated objective of the report "was to determine whether costs imposed on public finance by smokers are offset by tobacco-related tax contributions and external positive effects of smoking."

 Public relations timeline

 Following the leak, the company initially defended the report.
 Philip Morris spokesman Remi Calvert stating that "It is very unfortunate that this is one aspect of the study that is being focused on" adding that "We understand that it appears quite cold, but tobacco is a controversial product."
 Robert Kaplan, director of communications at Philip Morris International stated that the report's purported death benefit was "just one point" and "was not the point we were emphasizing."

 The company subsequently apologized for the report.
 Kaplan later stated that "We are not in any way suggesting that the social cost of smoking is of benefit to society."
 Steven Parrish, vice-president at Philip Morris, stating that "We understand that this was not only a terrible mistake, but that it was wrong.
 To say it's inappropriate is an understatement."
 In an internal memo, CEO John R. Nelson agreed with critics that the report "exhibited a callous and cynical disregard of basic human values."
 On July 26, 2001, Phillip Morris issued an apology in the Wall Street Journal:

 For one of our tobacco companies to commission this study (AD Little Report concluding that smokers save the state money - by dying early) was not just a terrible mistake, it was wrong.
 All of us at Philip Morris, no matter where we work, are extremely sorry for this.
 No one benefits from the very real, serious and significant diseases caused by smoking.
 We understand the outrage that has been expressed and we sincerely regret this extraordinarily unfortunate incident.
 We will continue our best efforts to do the right thing in all our business, acknowledging mistakes when we make them and learning from them as we go forward.

 The release of the report was viewed as a setback for Philip Morris which had been making charitable donations to improve its public image.